 Factor 4 (Excellent) 3 (Good) 2 (Satisfactory) l (Poor) 0 (no credit)

 Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no

 - in the exercise questions in the questions in the many of the reasonable effort to

-completely and in the answer the questions
+completely and in the exercise but not exercise but not questions in the answer the questions

-posed in the
+completely and/or posed in the

-assignment.
+not in the assignment.

-appropriate order. reasonable effort to
+appropriate order. appropriate order. reasonable effort to

 do so.

-Demonstrates Response Response demonstrates
+Response Response demonstrates

-Understanding demonstrates an a very poor
+Understanding demonstrates a demonstrates an a very poor

-of the Assignment understanding of the understanding of the
+9 0 0 understanding of the 0 understanding of the

-and has come to an 0 exercise but shows a '
+0 exercise but shows a ,

+to a conclusion. presented by the

-appropriate conclusion exercise and the student has justified to a conclusion. high level of confusion on the part presented by the
+conclusion student has justified confusion on the part assignment.

-conclusion and enunciated an of the student.
-The assignment.
+and enunciated an of the student.
+The student's conclusion,

-appropriate student's conclusion.
+appropriate conclusion. ,

-conclusion. if any, is not

-, , supported by the rest
+conclusion. if any, is not supported by the rest

 of the essay.

 Documentation/ Student has cited at Student has cited Student has cited Student has not cited

-Legal research (note: least two excellent one excellent source poor or any legal authorities or
+Legal research (note: one excellent source any legal authorities or

-For assignments, sources and has or two or more but has missed the inappropriate has cited authorities
+ů ( has cited authorities

-sources should be applied them good sources but best available OR authorities or has that are irrelevant.
+u good sources but authorities or has that are irrelevant.

-those obtained appropriately. has missed at least student has cited failed to establish the
+those obtained appropriately.
+0 failed to establish the

-0 0 FF -F 0 relevance of the
+good sources but relevance of the

-···· · , · · · sources that he or
+0 0 0 sources that he or

-essays, legal of integrating them. she has cited.
+integrated well in she has cited.

-principles learned in integrated. the assignment.
+principles learned in the assignment.
+0 0

-class or the
+class or the • -

-courseware is sufficient.)
+courseware is

-/ Essay is organized Essay is well Essay shows some Faces is a carbo Chudant'a assau is in
+sufficient.)

-Organization very well; the reader Essay is poorly Student's essay is in
+Organization Essay is well Essay is poorly Student's essay is in

+organized and is very

-difficult to follow. reasonable attempt to
+, 0 difficult to follow. reasonable attempt to

-organize the essay
+, , , / organize the essay

-, , / appropriately coherently.
+Different appropriately coherently.

 should be.
-Essay may ·····
+Essay may

-and did not properly
+0 and did not properly

-follow argument is appropriately. between points organize the essay.
+follow argument is made in the essay. appropriately. between points without using new organize the essay.

-made in the essay. without using new

 Separate paragraphs paragraphs.

-are used for separate
+are used for separate pai agi apiis.

 ideas.

-Critical Thinking and 0 Shows minimal Shows no effort at
+Critical Thinking and Shows good critical Shows adequate Shows minimal Shows no effort at

-Analysis 0 thinking and analysis.
-0 0 critical thinking or
+Analysis thinking and analysis. critical thinking and critical thinking or

-The student's points analysis.
+analysis.
+The student analysis.
 The student's

-points make no sense.
+is able to apply the student's arguments points make no sense.

+well supported. are weak and

-cited law to the facts of the given case in a 11 / 0 / are weak and
+of the given case in a , , , unconvincing.

-of the given case in a clear and convincing out are not exceptionally unconvincing.
+clear and convincing exceptionally

-manner. convincing.

-manner. convincing.